new-AF/simple-merge-class-names/README.md

 ### Motivation

-This package aims to improve code readability and developer experience in `React & Tailwind` projects by enforcing strict input handling.
+This package aims to improve code readability and developer experience in _React & Tailwind_ projects by enforcing strict input handling.
 It logs warnings for invalid arguments, helping developers catch and fix underlying issues _early_.

-In addition while writing class names as separate strings may seem tedious, the [workflow](#workflow-to-minimize-typing-strain) reduces friction and the overall process results in more readable and maintainable code than using single long strings:
+While writing class names as separate strings may seem tedious, the [workflow](#workflow-to-minimize-typing-strain) reduces friction and the overall process results in more readable and maintainable code in contrast to using single long strings:

 ```jsx
 const MyComponent = () => {